patalas/patalas.github.io/index.md

 # Right mix of contribution and technological expertise
 ## Freelance Software Developer for Angular and Java

 Several short and long term projects testify my expert knowledge and my contribution to bring the project forward to a successfull finish.
-With a understanding of the customer’s business and needs I work every day with companies in Europe to accomplish strong results.
+With a understanding of the customer’s business and needs I work every day with companies in Europe to accomplish outstanding results.

 <div markdown="1" class="image-row">
 <img id="profil" align="left" width="206" height="261" src="/images/me_3.jpg" >